Eminem takes a knee during the Super Bowl halftime show

 In what appeared to many fans as a protest statement, the rapper Eminem took a knee for about 50 seconds at the end of his solo set at the Super Bowl halftime show.

-It could be seen as an act of solidarity with Colin Kaepernick and other players who have kneeled during the national anthem to protest against racial injustice.
+It could be seen as an act of solidarity with Colin Kaepernick and other players who have kneeled during the national anthem to protest racial injustice and police brutality.

 Kaepernick first started kneeling in 2016, and many other players joined in in 2017 in response to disparaging remarks by former President Donald Trump.